indeedeng/imhotep/docs/data-file-requirements.md

 #### Field names with the * suffix

-Adding the `*` suffix to the field name in the header also indexes that field in a tokenized version.
+Adding the `*` suffix to the field name in the header also indexes a tokenized version of that field.

 <table>